 Figure 7.6 Report Preview

 8. Settings

 This chapter describes the options in the Settings menu.
 These settings are automatically saved when exiting the program.

 8.1 Directories

-The path definition can be set as Default SeaStar path structure or User defined paths.
+The path definition can be set as Default Mercury path structure or User defined paths.
 Choose the Settings menu and the Directories command.
 A dialog box appears:

-Figure 8.1 Directory Path Definition
+Figure 8.1 Directory Path Definitions

-Default SeaStar Path Structure
+Default Mercury Path Structure

-By choosing a DST recorder type, SeaStar automatically creates a DST type directory in the 'SeaStar' directory that was created when the software was installed on the computer.
+By choosing a DST recorder type, Mercury automatically creates a DST type directory in the 'Mercury' directory that was created when the software was installed on the computer.
 Upon connection with DST, another directory is automatically created under the type directory, which is named after the serial number of the recorder.
 All data files and other files related to that recorder are stored in this 'serial number' directory.
 Each DST recorder has its own data directory.

 User Defined Paths

 If this option is selected, the User definition data directory becomes active.
 The data path/directory can be defined by the user.
-For defining a path on the network, the

-particular drive must be mapped (under Windows Explorer) in order to browse for the drive under 'Add data path'.
+For defining a path on the network, the particular drive must be mapped (under Windows Explorer) in order to browse for the drive under 'Add data path'.

-Browse First in User Directory
+Browse first in User Directory

-With default off, the user is first directed to the path where SeaStar was installed, to look for the INI file.
-If this option is enabled, SeaStar will start looking for the INI file in the user-defined directory.
+With default off, the user is first directed to the path where Mercury was installed, to look for the INI file.
+If this option is enabled, Mercury will start looking for the INI file in the user-defined directory.
 More information on files and directories can be found in the Appendix.

 Create Recorder Directories

 This option is default on, and means that a recorder type and serial number directory is created for every recorder connected to.

 8.2 Preferences

 Units

-By choosing the Settings menu, the Preferences command, and Units, a dialog box
+By choosing the Settings menu, the Preferences command, and Units, a dialog box appears:

+Figure 8.2 Unit Dialog Box

+Selecting Units

-Figure 8.2 Temperature and Pressure Unit Dialog Box Select Units The user defines whether degrees Celsius or Fahrenheit are used as a unit for temperature measurements.
-The pressure measurements can be displayed as pressure (bar), depth (m), fathoms (fthm) or PSI.
+The user defines whether degrees Celsius or Fahrenheit are used as a unit for temperature measurements and Bar or psi for pressure recordings.
 Number of decimals for the values can be selected.

-Data File Format 8.3 By choosing the Settings menu, the Preferences command, and Data File Format, a dialog box appears:
+Data File Format

+By choosing the Settings menu, the Preferences command, and Data File Format, a dialog box appears:

 Figure 8.3 Data File Format Dialog Box

 Date Format

 The user defines whether the date should be shown as dd mm yy (day, month, year), or mm dd yy (month, day, year).

 Date Separation

 The user defines whether a dot, slash or dash should be used to separate the date.

 Time Separation

 The user defines whether a colon or a dot should be used for the time separation.

 Field Separation

 For the text files created, the user defines whether a tab or a space should be used to separate the fields.

 Date and Time Column Definition

 If data is to be exported to other programs, it is recommended that the date and time be joined in one column.

 Select Decimal Point

-The user defines whether a comma or period is used for the values displayed in SeaStar and for text files that are created.
+The user defines whether a comma or period is used for the values displayed in Mercury and for text files that are created.

-8.4 Connection
+8.3 Connection

 Choose the Settings menu and the Connection command.
 A dialog box appears: